 - Renewal.
 You may wish to remove language that enables your contracts to auto-renew without providing opportunities for review or renegotiation.

 Be sure to connect with an attorney before negotiating or signing any contracts for deliverables.
-If you’d like to connect with an attorney who can help you review your vendor contracts, click the Connect button below.
+If you’d like to connect with an attorney who can help you review your vendor contracts, check out these options.

 You may also want to take time to review your business’s own terms and conditions.
 This article will help you get started: